Daniele-Dondi/AutoChem/README.md

      molecular weight)
  REACTIONS.txt: A list of all reactions calculated or downloaded from KEGG (useful for the determination of reactions
      free energies)
- reactions.html: A html file containg the visual representation of reactions considered and calculated.
  SUMMARY.txt: A file containing summary informations for the calculations made.
-This is an important log file. smarts_reactions.txt: A text file containing all the reactions inserted by user in smarts format together with
+This is an important log file. reactions.html: A html file containing the visual representation of reactions considered and calculated. smarts_reactions.txt: A text file containing all the reactions inserted by user in SMARTS format together with
      auxiliary reagents and products